skvrnami/hlidacr/README.md

 -   `total`: total number of records
 -   `results`: data

-(Therefore, to get all the data you need to iterate over the pages by specifying particular page of the results you want)
+(Therefore, to get the data you need to iterate over the pages by specifying particular page of the results you want.
+However, be aware of the fact that the API returns error if the parameter `page` exceeds 200.)

 The data from these datasets can be obtained by `get_dataset_data` function using dataset’s ID.
 For example: